Jiuso1/easyP754/README.md

 [Andriy Yaskiv](https://github.com/Andriyaskiv) has always made me smile and reminded me that soft skills are equal as important as hard skills.

+Ignacio Velázquez Muñoz has helped me to grow my vision and dreams.
+Long walks that made things clear.

-This app is in honor of them and many more people who, due to text size problems, do not appear.
+This app is in honor of them and more people who, due to text size problems, do not appear.